Davoski1/Portfolio-for-Kolawole-David/README.md

-# David-s-Data-Analysis-Portfolio
+# Portfolio for Kolawole David
-This repo contains all of Kolawole David's Data Analysis projects.
+This repo contains all of Kolawole David's projects.